mys-lang/package-random/README.rst

 Random
 ======

-Random numbers package for the `Mys programming language`_.
+Random numbers in the `Mys programming language`_.

 Examples
 ========